smlab-niser/hbimcourse/content/docs/module-one/datacollection.md

 # bookComments: false
 # bookSearchExclude: false
 ---
-### Photogrammetry
+## Photogrammetry
 - The flight plan for unmanned aerial vehicle is given below.
 - The drone was flying at about 80 m above the ground.
 ![drone trajectory](drone-trajectory.png)
 - Photogrammetry is based on the overlap of the images.
-The same features atleast has to be detected on 3 images.
+The same features at least has to be detected on 3 images.
 - The images are then stitched.
 First step is **densification** and **key-point detection**.
 - Once we have enough images of the overlapping images, the images are then calibrated and the camera position is estimated.
 - The next step is to manually provide control points.
-- The base-station was a RTK-based GNSS system (realtime kinematic correction).
+- The base-station was a RTK-based GNSS system (real time kinematic correction).
 ![drone base station](base-station.jpg)
 - The drone is the rover and the station is the base.
 The remote, the rover and the base are in communication all the time.
-- This helps in the realtime calculation of the geolocation and correction of the co-ordinates.
+- This helps in the real time calculation of the geolocation and correction of the co-ordinates.
 - The geolocation device is on the craft/rover as well as on the base station.
 - For civilian usage, there is an error of 5 to 8 meters in the geo co-ordinates.
 - It was connected to a CORS network (continuously operating reference station) and